 • Provide additional staffing to all community based outpatient clinics where needed and appropriate, including the Northfield Veterans Clinic, the Cape May VA Outpatient Clinic and the Vineland Veterans Clinic, which are admirable facilities that lack sufficient personnel to provide the essential services and address adequately the needs of local veterans;

 • Establish a continuing veterans oversight committee for the state, composed of three individuals, one each from North, Central and Southern New Jersey, that would be a bridge between the State and the federal government, and that would also be a liaison to each major civilian healthcare facility that serves veterans in the State;

-Authenticated copies of this resolution will now be signed by the Speaker of the General Assembly and the President of the Senate would be transmitted to the Secretary of the federal Department of Veterans Affairs.
+If passed by the full Assembly, authenticated copies of this resolution signed by the Speaker of the General Assembly and the President of the Senate would be transmitted to the Secretary of the federal Department of Veterans Affairs.

 The bill was released by the Assembly Military and Veterans’ Affairs Committee